Rotodile/Chablie/README.md

 # Chablie
-Chablie is a social networking site created in "Ruby on Rails".
+Chablie is a social networking website created in "Ruby on Rails".